 The Commission determined that the written objection received from the Clean Energy Council was not misconceived or lacking in substance.
 The Commission considered that issues surrounding the timing of disclosure and the nature of the information to be disclosed required further consultation.
-On 4 June 2009, the Commission published a notice that it would consider the rule change request in accordance with the rule making process and not under section 96's expedited rule making process.
+On 4 June 2009, the Commission published notice under section 96(5) of the NEL that it will consider the relevant proposed Rule in accordance with the procedure for the making of a Rule by the AEMC under Division 3 of Part 7 of the NEL (other than section 96 of the NEL), rather than through an expedited Rule making process.